Qubit: Physical implementation

 Any two-level quantum-mechanical system can be used as a qubit.
 Multilevel systems can be used as well, if they possess two states that can be effectively decoupled from the rest (e.g., the ground state and first excited state of a nonlinear oscillator).
 There are various proposals.
 Several physical implementations that approximate two-level systems to various degrees have been successfully realized.
 Similarly to a classical bit, where the state of a transistor in a processor, the magnetization of a surface in a hard disk, and the presence of current in a cable can all be used to represent bits in the same computer, an eventual quantum computer is likely to use various combinations of qubits in its design.

 All physical implementations are affected by noise.
 The so-called T_{1} lifetime and T_{2} dephasing time are a time to characterize the physical implementation and represent their sensitivity to noise.
-A higher time does not necessarily mean that one or the other qubit is better suited for quantum computing because gate times and fidelities need to be considered, too.
+A higher time does not necessarily mean that one or the other qubit is better suited for quantum computing, as gate times and fidelities also need to be considered.

 Different applications like quantum sensing, quantum computing and quantum communication use different implementations of qubits to suit their application.

 The following is an incomplete list of physical implementations of qubits, and the choices of basis are by convention only.